ontop/iswc2014-benchmark/README.md

 These jar files modify the  [OWL-BGP code] (https://code.google.com/p/owl-bgp/).

+To run OWL-BGP code with OWL 2 QL modelling of LUBM use the jar HermitLUBMQL or PelletLUBMQL and project parameters.

 The ontologies are given in [evaluation.7z] (https://github.com/ontop/iswc2014-benchmark/raw/master/OWL-BGP/evaluation.7z) .

 It is necessary to unzip the file and keep the folders ''/evaluation/ontologies'' to execute the jar.